 PDF download Download Article

-Roman Roman noses appear strong and prominent on the face.
+1. Roman noses appear strong and prominent on the face.
 They usually have a high, curved, or hooked bridge, and can sometimes have a hooked tip that resembles an eagle’s nose.
 Roman noses are also referred to as hawk or aquiline noses, from the Latin “aquilinus,” meaning “eagle’s beak.”[1]

 • Best nose piercing styles: High nostril piercing, septum piercing, bridge piercing

-Greek Greek noses have a super straight bridge, without any bumps or curves.
+2. Greek noses have a super straight bridge, without any bumps or curves.
 They typically start high on the forehead and have narrow nostrils.
 These noses are called Greek, because they look similar to the types of noses on ancient Greek statues, and are considered very symmetrical.

 • Best nose piercing styles: High nostril piercing, double nostril piercing, septum piercing